 Let’s get started!

-The Plaza Inn is legendary for its beautiful atmosphere.
+is legendary for its beautiful atmosphere.
 Located where Main Street and Tomorrowland intersect, this charming spot has been open forever — and it’s been pleasing guests in search of a good meal all the while.

 Even Walt was a fan!

 A character meal table service location for breakfast, it morphs into a counter service buffet (sans characters) for lunch and dinnertime.

 The Roast Beef and Pasta dishes here are both good choices.
 But ask most Disneyland food fans what the must-have dish here is, and you’ll get a resounding response: the Fried Chicken!
 The huge — and I mean HUGE — platter comes with three pieces of Fried Chicken, Mashed Potatoes, a Vegetable, and a Biscuit.
 I shared this with a friend the last time I got it, and we still couldn’t finish!